giuseppeg/refined-twitter-lite/FEATURES.md

 default: `true`

-Prevents tweeting when the tweet includes an image without a description.
+When the tweet includes an image without a description it asks you if you want to go back and add one.
+Please consider adding a description to an image to help visually impaired people understand the context of the tweet.